 - Muscle Energy Technique: active movements where muscle(s) are targeted to aid the release of the muscle bundles

-- Cranial Osteopathy/Involuntary Movement System (IMS): gentle work with neurological system, fluidic fascial systems, body tissues and structures to aid recovery and release of tensions.
+- Cranial Osteopathy/Involuntary Movement System (IMS) Techniques: gentle work with neurological system, fluidic fascial systems, body tissues and structures to aid recovery and release of tensions.
 Subcategories of this technique are balance ligamentous tension and functional techniques.

-- Visceral osteopathy: working with the myofascial components to aid pain relief and body functions.
+- Visceral Osteopathy Techniques: working with the myofascial components to aid pain relief and body functions.
+Gentle manipulation of the fascia, organs, nerves and vessels around the whole body.

 - Lymphatic osteopathic techniques: pumping and soft tissue techniques directed to aid the lymphatic system for the mobility of fluids and drainage.